-On the 19th of April 1993 (my husbands birthday) I discovered a lump in my breast.
+On the 19th April 1993 (my husband's birthday) I discovered a lump in my breast.
 My arm brushed against my breast as I turned in bed, and there it was.
 A lump the size of a walnut.
 Fear was instant.
 Things moved quickly, dream-like.
-Doctor, Consultant, a negative response to a biopsy, but no clear diagnosis at first.
-Swinging from hope to insurmountable 'Earth Shattering' terror, I managed to survive the three and a half week wait for admittance to hospital.
-I had tried to look for some support, counselling through the local surgery, at that time, took weeks to access.
-The cost of private counselling prohibitive.
+Doctor, consultant, a negative response to a biopsy, but no clear diagnosis at first.
+Swinging from hope to insurmountable, earth-shattering terror, I managed to survive the three-and-a-half week wait for admittance to hospital.
+I tried to look for some support, but counselling through the local surgery, at that time, took weeks to access.
+The cost of private counselling: prohibitive.

-It felt hopeless until my friend Julia, offered me time every day for the weeks-in-waiting when I could hardly raise my head from the fear...
-My family were totally supportive, particularly my 17 year old daughter who was at home during this time.
-Reassurance from them came in bucket loads, but my fear was imovable.
+It felt hopeless until my friend Julia offered me time every day for the weeks-in-waiting when I could hardly raise my head from the fear.
+My family were totally supportive, particularly my 17-year-old daughter who was at home during this time.
+Reassurance from them came in bucket loads, but my fear was immovable.
 The one highlight was my days being planned for me by my daughter.
 Nice outings, swims together, times when we laughed uproariously at the daftest of things.
-She was Amazing, my rock, but lacked support for herself, which left me with feelings of guilt years later.
+She was amazing, my rock, but lacked support for herself, which left me with feelings of guilt years later.

-The idea of a telephone help-line, initially, was firmly in my mind before I went into hospital.
-I spoke about it to my family.
-And to a woman I met on my hospital ward, who agreed to support me.
+The idea of a telephone helpline, initially, was firmly in my mind before I went into hospital.
+I spoke about it to my family and to a woman I met on my hospital ward, who agreed to support me.
 And she did support me.
 I could not have done it without her support.
-Veronica Peters secured the building , which is still the focal point, and main counselling centre of the Charity PAC.
+Veronica Peters secured the building , which became the focal point, and main counselling centre of the charity PAC.

 So many people played an important role during this time.
-It was tough and without the incredible good-will and support from so many people, I may have thrown in the towel.
+It was tough and without incredible goodwill and support from so many people, I may have thrown in the towel.
 However, the thought of my terror in those early days, and the terror other women, diagnosed with cancer, may have been facing kept me going.
 The support of the early management committee, who became the first trustees was vital.
-Compiled of friends, acquaintances, a local GP, a Breast-cancer nurse, all of them volunteering hours and hours of their time for the good of this project in the community.
+Compiled of friends, acquaintances, a local GP, a breast cancer nurse, all of them volunteering hours and hours of their time for the good of this project in the community.
 Unforgettable.

 My breast-cancer diagnosis was in 1993.
-The telephone-help-line was launched in September 1994.
-And became a registered charity in November 1995.
+The telephone help-line was launched in September 1994 and became a registered charity in November 1995.
 The biggest change came in 1999.
 At the time, we had been allocated a small room at Singer & Son’s, in the centre of town, by the then director Richard Dredge.
 Tricia Greenwood, a qualified, professional counsellor volunteered at the charity.
 Tricia was a gift.
-After some time, and learning how counselling had supported me personally, she suggested a straw poll to establish whether we remain as a telephone help-line or whether a professional counselling service would be a well-judged change.
-The straw poll took place in the library, and by local consensus, and the agreement of the trustees, the charity started to plan the free professional counselling service for women affected by cancer.
+After some time, and learning how counselling had supported me personally, she suggested a straw poll to establish whether we remain a telephone helpline or whether a professional counselling service would be a well judged change.
+The straw poll took place in the library, and by local consensus, and the agreement of the trustees, the charity started to plan a free professional counselling service for women affected by cancer.
 Tricia was a brilliant co-worker who I trusted unreservedly.
 It was Tricia's incentive and hard work that made the initial, vital, change.
 Without her it would have taken much longer.
 The next stage was advertising for qualified, professional counsellors, and the rest is history.
 Tricia will always have my gratitude for her huge input, and the gratitude of many people she supported on the way.

 My thanks and appreciation to the current staff.
 Counsellors, fundraisers, and the new director for keeping my dream alive and moving it forward.